 A client won’t remain a client for very long if you can’t deliver the services quoted.

-And you can forget any future business through recommendations.
-That sales professionals succeed at their jobs–feeding the pipeline with new projects–is crucial.
-But in services companies, a disconnection between sales and service delivery teams breeds overselling.
-Cut off from each other, Sales flies blind, unable to understand if what they’re selling is even deliverable.
 The reality is that Service Delivery will always struggle to keep project cost, quality and timeline true to Sales’ promises if Sales is clueless about resource utilization, cost rates and historical project margins.
 For this information, the two teams will need to join forces, the success of which depends on how well you eliminate information silos

 What are causes of poor service delivery?